KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/impl_rust/solving_distributed_system_challenges_in_rust.md

 - There is now a reply which consumes the message.
 It returns itself and what it does is exactly what prepare reply does.

-## Introduction
+## ⭐️Gossip Protocols Introduction

-Section Overview: In this section, the speaker introduces the topic of gossip protocols and explains that they will be implementing a broadcast system that propagates values to all nodes in the cluster.
+Section Overview: In this section, the speaker introduces the topic of `gossip protocols` and explains that they will be implementing a broadcast system that propagates values to all nodes in the cluster.

 ### Implementing Broadcast